561-475-1831

 What Are the Consequences for Breaking a Mediation Agreement?

-If the mediation was court-ordered, violating the contract violates a court order.
-This may result in the case being immediately brought to a judge, who will decide what legal actions will be taken, such as contempt of court.
+In cases of court-ordered mediation, violating the contract also constitutes a breach of the court order.
+This may prompt the case to be promptly presented to a judge, who will determine legal actions, like contempt of court.

 Contact Us Today

 If you have filed a claim and are considering whether mediation is a good option or have been ordered to go to mediation by the court, contact an experienced attorney at Schuler, Weisser, Zoeller, Overbeck & Baxter P.A..
-Our Florida personal injury attorneys are skilled, knowledgeable, and ready to assist you in fighting for your best interests and get you the compensation you deserve.
+Our team of experienced Florida personal injury attorneys is ready to champion your best interests and secure the compensation you rightfully deserve.

 AWARD-WINNING REPRESENTATION